When is Next ’17?

 What are the Registration Terms & Conditions?

 Each individual may purchase only one ticket.
-Tickets for Next ’17 are for the full three-day conference.
-No single-day tickets are available.
+Tickets for Next ’17 are available for the full three-day conference or for a single day.

 You may not register on behalf of anyone else.